SohZHong/blockchain-asg/README.md

 This project involves the following smart contracts:

-- Marketplace: Handles listings and offers
+- `Marketplace`: Handles listings and offers
-- MatchManager: Controls the battle system
+- `MatchManager`: Controls the battle system
-- OrganizerToken: Verifies permission to create events
+- `OrganizerToken`: Verifies permission to create events
-- EventFactory: Deploys event contracts
+- `EventFactory`: Deploys event contracts
-- Event (implementation): The template for all deployed event contracts
+- `Event (implementation)`: The template for all deployed event contracts

 ### Contract Read Operations